Chen Yonggui: CCP central leader

 In 1973 he was elected a member of the CCP Politburo and transferred to Beijing.
-He was concurrently secretary of the CCP Xiyang Committee and the CCP Jinzhong Committee.
+He was concurrently Secretary of the CCP Xiyang Committee and the CCP Jinzhong Committee.
 His post as Dazhai Party branch secretary was taken by 22-year-old Guo Fenglian.

-In January 1975 Chen Yonggui was appointed a vice-premier of the State Council; in March he led a government delegation to Mexico; in September he delivered the keynote speech to the First National Conference for Learning From Dazhai in Agriculture, chaired by fellow vice-premier and next paramount leader Hua Guofeng.
-He devoted 1/3 of his time to inspection tours, 1/3 to farm work in Dazhai, and 1/3 to work in Beijing; this program was approved by Mao Zedong.
-Being in charge of agricultural policy, he suggested that Gansu Province adopt the same method employed by Dazhai, but this didn't produce expected results.
+In January 1975 Chen Yonggui was appointed a vice premier of the State Council; in March, he led a government delegation to Mexico; in September, he delivered the keynote speech to the First National Conference for Learning From Dazhai in Agriculture, chaired by fellow vice premier and next paramount leader Hua Guofeng.
+He devoted one third of his time to inspection tours, one third to farm work in Dazhai, and one third to work in Beijing; Mao Zedong approved this programme.
+Being in charge of agricultural policy, he suggested that Gansu Province adopt the same method employed by Dazhai, but this didn't produce the expected results.

 Downfall

-Chen Yonggui was re-elected to the CCP Politburo in 1977 and vice-premier in 1978 (in the same year he visited Democratic Kampuchea).
-Despite this, his views were more and more at odds with Deng Xiaoping's rising authority: as Deng moved to consolidate his position, Chen Yonggui proposed to abolish private plots, calling them the "tail of capitalism".
-His refusal to approve private plots and carry out the "Seeking truths from facts" campaign (aimed at repudiating the Cultural Revolution) in Dazhai cost him his posts in the party leadership in Jinzhong and Xiyang in 1979; he was dismissed from the State Council in 1980 in a government reshuffle (when Hua Guofeng lost the premiership), and was not reelected as a Central Committee member in 1982.
+Chen Yonggui was re-elected to the CCP Politburo in 1977 and vice premier in 1978 (in the same year he visited Democratic Kampuchea).
+Despite this, his views were more and more at odds with Deng Xiaoping's rising authority; as Deng moved to consolidate his position, Chen Yonggui proposed to abolish private plots, calling them the "tail of capitalism".
+His refusal to approve private plots and carry out the "Seeking truths from facts" campaign (aimed at repudiating the Cultural Revolution) in Dazhai cost him his posts in the party leadership in Jinzhong and Xiyang in 1979; he was dismissed from the State Council in 1980 in a government reshuffle (when Hua Guofeng lost the premiership) and was not reelected as a Central Committee member in 1982.

 Later life and death

-Chen Yonggui spent the rest of his life working as a farm advisor in the eastern suburb of Beijing.
+Chen Yonggui spent the rest of his life as a farm advisor in the eastern suburb of Beijing.
 He died of lung cancer on 26 March 1986, aged 71.

 Personal life

-Chen Yonggui married Li Huni, daughter of a fellow poor peasant in 1941.
+Chen Yonggui married Li Huni, the daughter of a fellow poor peasant, in 1941.
 Chen Mingzhu was born out of this marriage in 1943.
 Li Huni died out of cancer in 1965.
 Chen Yonggui remarried with Song Yuling in 1966.
 Their son, Chen Mingliang, was born in 1969 but migrated to Australia in 1996.